aws-samples/sample-s2s-cdk-agent/README.md

 ### Deployment

-1. [Optional] Update the environment variables to point to your Amazon Dynamodb table and your Bedrock Knowledge Base

-You can skip this section if you don't intend to use these tools or build your own with a simple interaction with Amazon Nova Sonic.

-Copy `template.env` to a new file `.env` and update the `KNOWLEDGE_BASE_ID` and `DYNAMODB_TABLE_NAME` to your knowledge base ID and your table name.
-For table structure, the tool expects `phone_number` (S) as the primary key (assuming telecom call center use case) and you can add any other keys you want. (e.g., "plan", "current_bill", etc.) Ask about those attributes in the chat to confirm the profile search tool is working.
-Knowledge base can be loaded with your own contact center guideline texts as needed.

-We may add a separate construct to create those resources through CDK if there is enough demand.
-Let us know by raising an issue.
+1. go to industry-specific-demo-data, select the industry of your choice if available, else select other for generic implementation.

+Copy `template.env` from the selecte folder to a new file `.env` and update the `KNOWLEDGE_BASE_ID` and `DYNAMODB_TABLE_NAME`.
 If you want to bring your own VPC rather than the solution deploying a new VPC for you, specify your VPC ID in `VPC_ID`.

+** Note that deployment script will automatically copy this file into project's backend folder.

 2. Ensure you are deploying to aws region `us-east-1` since this is the only region that currently supports Amazon Nova Sonic model in Amazon Bedrock.